yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G624T.rst

 Be advised that to compile the firmware you need a working Internet connection, around 3G of space and be patient.

+Sam Liddicott had to disable swan, procps, nano, zd1211 and eagle-swan to get it all to compile.
+He also had to:
+{{{
+cp ./build_mipsel/linux-2.6-ar7/linux-2.6.21.1/net/netfilter/xt_TCPMSS.ko ./build_mipsel/linux-2.6-ar7/linux-2.6.21.1/net/ipv4/netfilter/xt_TCPMSS.ko
+}}}
+so that ipkg builders could find xt_TCPMSS (being unable to find where the ipkg reference was to fix that).

 '''Upload the firmware'''

 Once the firwmare is compiled, you need to upload it to the router.
 For this, you can use the adam2flash.pl script present in the scripts/ folder.
 First of all, be sure that you can connect to the ADAM2 bootloader.
 Using an ethernet cable (during the booting process the wireless isn't available), configure your network card in the same IP range as ADAM2 and then switch the router on.
 After 2 seconds you can connect to it (substitute 192.168.1.1 with your ADAM2 IP address):

+See section 1.2 on [":OpenWrtDocs/Hardware/D-Link/DSL-502T"] in order to know how to calculate your memory mappings.
+Sam Liddicott found "hsqs" at position 0xc9baa, and so typed these commands into an adam2 telnet session.
+{{{
+SETENV mtd0,0x900D9BAA,0x903f0000
+SETENV mtd1,0x90010000,0x900D9BAA
+SETENV mtd4,0x90010000,0x903f0000
+}}}

 {{{
 $ telnet 192.168.1.1 21